-- have earned at least 60 transferable semester or 90 transferable quarter units.
+- Have earned at least 60 transferable semester.
 California residents must have a transferable grade-point average of 2.0 (“C”) or better.

-- have completed or will complete at least 30 semester units or 45 quarter units of courses in the general education requirements with a grade of “C” or better.
+- Have completed or will complete at least 30 semester units of courses in the general education requirements with a grade of “C” or better.

 Out of Local Area transfer students: